-Talking about himself, Paul says, “But by the grace of God I am what I am, and his grace to me was not without effect.
-No, I worked harder than all of them — yet not I, but the grace of God that was with me.”
+“But by the grace of God I am what I am, and his grace toward me was not in vain.
+On the contrary, I worked harder than any of them, though it was not I, but the grace of God that is with me.”
 (1 Corinthians 15:10)

 Jesus Christ is Lord.
 Because of that, I want to know what he wants me to do.
 I’m not afraid that he’s going to reject me at the last day.
 I just want to please him as much as I can until then.
 I don’t want him to say of me:

 “Why do you call me ‘Lord, Lord,’ and not do what I tell you?”
 (Luke 6:46)